JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-1/index.md

 We've seen how to load data from a REST API using React hooks.

-In the next post we'll see how to change remote data using an HTTP `PATCH` request, and how to update our client-side data when the request is successful.
+In the [next article](../minimal-state-management-react-2) we'll see how to change remote data using an HTTP `PATCH` request, and how to update our client-side data when the request is successful.

 ## Resources